adamsilver/adamsilver.io-jekyll/_drafts/2016-01-15-semantic-html-and-css.md

 ### Maintainability

-It is easier to update a site's look and feel requiring less effort to maintain the HTML i.e. a heading is always a heading no matter what it looks like; if we change the colour from red to black, the HTML will not need updating.
+It is easier to update a site's look and feel, requiring less effort to maintain the HTML i.e. a heading is always a heading no matter what it looks like; if we change the colour from red to black, the HTML will not need updating.

 ### Performance

 A minor benefit is that the page weight is likely to be smaller when using semantic HTML.
-Unsemantic HTML might use inline styles or stylistic tags such as `font`.
+Unsemantic HTML might use inline styles or stylistic elements e.g. `<font>`.

 ## Summary

-HTML is the foundation of a web page and the foundations as with anything else are the most important.
-Always use semantic HTML in order to gain all of the beneifts described in this article because your client, your fellow developers and your users will thank you.
+HTML is the foundation of a web page and the foundations, just like anything else in this world are the *most* important.
+Is it strongly advisable to use semantic HTML in order to experience the benefits described in this article because your client, your fellow developers and your users will thank you.